grafana/tempo/docs/sources/tempo/configuration/grafana-agent/automatic-logging.md

 discovering those traces.

 In the beginning of Tempo, querying for a trace was only possible if you knew the ID of the trace you were looking for.
+The initial solution was automatic logging, an approach that includes the trace ID in the log message.
-In order to learn the trace ID, an approach called "automatic logging" was added so that the trace ID was included in the log message, and could jump from log message to trace ID.
+The trace ID is identified in the log and lets you jump from log message to trace ID.

-While this approach is powerful, it isn't quite as powerful [TraceQL](https://grafana.com/docs/tempo/latest/traceql).
+While this approach is useful, it isn't as powerful [TraceQL]({{< relref "../../traceql" >}}).
 If you are here because you know you want to log the trace ID, to enable jumping from logs to traces, then read on!